leovandriel/minecraft-server/README.md

 Now, you can [https://ping.leovandriel.com/X](https://ping.leovandriel.com/X), replacing `X`.

-## Restore Backup
+## Restore Snapshot

-In case of a calamity, or to test the backup.
+In case of a calamity, or to test the snapshot.

 *NB: the following will **overwrite** your existing minecraft server folder.
 Make sure you have a backup before continuing.*